BonfireScratch/ScratchStats/README.md

 It collects the data from the Scratch API and the ScratchStats.com API.

-All code is front-end, with no dependency on servers.
+All code is front-end, with no dependency external on servers.

 ## Contributing
 You are free to contibute on the project, as long as you have read our Code of Conduct